This post may contain affiliate links. Please read our disclosure policy.

 Fun, bright and festive cake mix cookies are all dressed up to look like monsters.
 Gooey monster cookies are great all year long!!

-Gooey monster cookies remind me of all the fun monsters in Monster’s University.
-They are colorful and SO fun!
-If you need more monsters try Monster Bark, Monster Rice Krispies Treats, and Monster Cupcakes.
+If you need more monsters try Monster Suckers, Monster Rice Krispies Treats, and Apple Monster Teeth.

 BATTER.
 Beat butter, vanilla, egg and cream cheese until fluffy.
 Mix in cake mix.